Mercurial-Hermes/dipole/docs/blog/these_marvellous_machines.md

 That fascination hasn’t faded.
 If anything, it has deepened.

-These machines we work with every day are marvellous—not because they are mysterious, but because they are comprehensible, if we choose to look closely enough.
+These machines we work with every day are marvellous — not because they are mysterious, but because they are comprehensible, if we choose to look closely enough.